16 Top-Rated Attractions & Things to Do in Big Sur, CA

 5. Point Lobos State Natural Reserve

 Other common wildlife at the park includes seabirds, many of which can be seen hanging out at the aptly named Bird Island.
 Point Lobos was once the site of an 1800s whaling and abalone business, remnants of which can be seen and learned about at Whalers Cove.
-A crown jewel of the California state park system, Point Lobos encompasses a vast amount of habitat that easily disperses the weekend crowds.
+And the vast amount of habitat that easily disperses the weekend crowds.

 Address: 62 CA-1, Carmel-By-The-Sea, California